Norm Nelson was President of

 In the post-9/11 era, Norm,

-through Compassion Radio, has become a unique and effective advocate
+through Compassion Radio, became a unique and effective advocate

 within the evangelical community for the peaceful resolution of conflict

 between Christians and Muslims.
-He has dialogued with Muslim clerics in
+He personally dialogued with Muslim clerics in

 the U.S., England, Palestine, Syria, Jordan and at the historic shrine at

 Najaf, Iraq.
-He has taken aid to Palestinian refugees in the camps at Ein
+He delivered aid to Palestinian refugees in the camps at Ein

 el Hilweh in Lebanon, Rafah in Gaza, Dheisheh in Palestine and to the